Academically/Intellectually Gifted Program (AIG) » Frequently Asked Questions

 A

 Students qualify for AIG services based on criteria established by the Davidson County Schools Board of Education.
-Multiple criteria are used in this decision-making: EOG scores, aptitude scores, grades, outstanding work samples, and strong teacher referral, which is done through a checklist and a narrative.
+Multiple criteria are used in this decision-making process: EOG scores, aptitude scores, grades, task performance piece, and strong teacher referrals, which are evaluated through a checklist and a narrative.
 The local school AIG team reviews all the criteria and determines which students are exhibiting a need for differentiation beyond the regular classroom assignments.
 Based on the student’s level of need, a plan for student services is developed.
-During the first semester of the third grade, all students in Davidson County Schools are given an aptitude test which is used as part of this screening/ identification process.
+During the second semester of second grade, all students in Davidson County Schools are administered an aptitude test, which is used as part of the screening and identification process.
 Students are also reviewed for screening in grades 4-8 and may receive additional aptitude and achievement testing.

 2) Q What can I do to prepare my child for the aptitude test?